jvanengers/woolsocks-extension/TESTING.md

 - If the panel does not appear, verify checkout URL and session
 - If links 404, confirm `providerReferenceId` exists in RAW deals and matches the product URL
 - If amounts show €0.00 initially, wait a moment; the detector re-checks as the page renders
+ - If offscreen relay fails on Chrome, check `chrome.offscreen` API availability and reload the extension
+ - If analytics do not show relay events, verify background initialized analytics and network access is allowed